kevinlie19/crypto-web/README.md

 Crypto Web is a progressive & responsive web app that inspired by [Pintu](https://pintu.co.id/market) and was bootstrapped with [Create React App](https://create-react-app.dev/).

 ## DEMO
+Deployed using Vercel with automatic deployment per each changes in the main branch.
+Try out the demo [here](https://crypto-web-blush.vercel.app/).

 ## API
+This project is using PINTU API for getting the data.

 ## Tech Stacks